kogosoftwarellc/test-c/README.md

 # test-c
-> Minimal and robust test framework to facilitate  C unit testing.
+> A robust and minimal test framework to facilitate C unit testing.

 Shut up and [test some C]